siddhikasurde/siddhikasurde/README.md

 I believe that:
 > 🧠 Good design should feel invisible,
-> 📈 Good data should make you go “oh wow,”now i get it!
+> 📈 Good data should make you go “oh wow, now i get it!"
 > 💡 And good code should be fun to write
 ---